Our purpose

 Comprehensive support

-We demand appropriate social support, work rights and education rights for all refugees, individuals seeking asylum, and their families and to live freely in the community while engaging in the refugee determination process.
+We demand appropriate social support, work rights, education rights and access to Medicare for all refugees, individuals seeking asylum, and their families and to live freely in the community while engaging in the refugee determination process.

 Family reunification